apioo/typeschema/README.md

 ### Overview

-In a TypeSchema you must define a [Root](https://chriskapp.github.io/typeschema/schema/schema.htm#TypeSchema) schema which must be of type `object`.
+In TypeSchema you must define a [Root](https://chriskapp.github.io/typeschema/schema/schema.htm#TypeSchema) schema which must be of type `object`.
 This object must contain specific [Properties](https://chriskapp.github.io/typeschema/schema/schema.htm#Properties).
 The [Definitions](https://chriskapp.github.io/typeschema/schema/schema.htm#Definitions)
 keyword contains a list of schemas which can be reused.

 In TypeSchema every schema can be assigned to exactly one specific type based on the used keywords.
-Through this logic a processor can understand the schema independent of the actual data.
 The following list shows all available types:

 #### Object-Type
 ##### [Struct](https://chriskapp.github.io/typeschema/schema/schema.htm#StructProperties)

-A struct represents an object with a set of fix properties.
+A struct contains a fix set of defined properties.

 ```json
 {